-58. Prior to submission to the FDIC Regional Director and the CFPB Regional Director, the Unreported Debt Restitution Plan, Debt Forgiveness Restitution Plan, and the Hybrid Card Late Fees Restitution Plan (collectively, "Restitution Plans") shall be reviewed by the Compliance Program Consultant retained in paragraph 24 of the Joint Consent Order.
+46. Prior to submission to the CFPB Regional Director, the Unreported Debt Restitution Plan, Debt Forgiveness Restitution Plan, and the Hybrid Card Late Fees Restitution Plan (collectively, "Restitution Plans") shall be reviewed by the Compliance Program Consultant retained in paragraph 16 of the Consent Order.